 Thanksgiving in New York City is a magical time.
-Millions of people around the world tune in on their televisions to watch the famous Parade.
-If you are lucky enough to be in NYC, here are some tips on things to do Thanksgiving weekend, best ways to watch the Thanksgiving Parade, which attractions are open and where to have Thanksgiving Dinner.
-Please note the recent changes to the Macy’s Thanksgiving Day Parade route.
+Millions of people around the world tune in on their televisions to watch the famous Macy’s New York Thanksgiving Parade.
+If you are lucky enough to be in NYC, here are some tips on things to do Thanksgiving weekend, best ways to watch the Thanksgiving Parade, which attractions and museums are open and where to have Thanksgiving Dinner.

-There are plenty of hotels along the 2015 Thanksgiving Parade Route.
+There are plenty of hotels along the 2023 Thanksgiving Parade Route.
 Some Thanksgiving in New York City hotels have great views of the Parade (and some don’t!), making it easy to stay warm and dry, use a rest room, eat and STILL watch the Parade from a prime spot.
-Many of them also offer Thanksgiving in New York City Hotel Packages (though they can be pricey).
+Many of them also offer Thanksgiving in New York City Hotel Packages.
+Some of our top picks include:

 The Parade changed routes in both 2009 and 2012, so please be aware when researching older information and read the FULL NYC Insider Guide to Macy’s Thanksgiving Parade Hotels and Vacation Packages.

 Thanksgiving in New York City Open Attractions

 Many New York City Tourist Attractions are open 365 days per year, although some with limited hours.
 Thanksgiving Day may be a great day to try and see some of the more popular attractions, as they will be much more crowded the days before and after Thanksgiving.

 Thanksgiving in New York City – Open Attractions:

 - Top of the Rock and most of Rockefeller Center

 - Times Square – Hershey’s Store, M&M Store, Hard Rock Cafe and many more.